 More than half of Britons admit to using business jargon regularly and marketing is particularly rife with it.
 Although some might view it as a means of impressing colleagues or clients, jargon often leads to misunderstanding.
 Tom Whitney considers the importance of clear communication in your sales and marketing activities

 You may think that business jargon is the preserve of corporations.
 But terms like ‘upskill’, ‘core competencies’ and ‘change agent’ are just as likely to be heard in smaller firms these days.
-A 2010 survey by Opinium found that office jargon was one of the top five workplace annoyances.

 Sales and marketing are particularly rife with jargon.
 Internally, this may not be such a problem – it’s likely your colleagues understand when you talk about ‘segmentation’, ‘positioning’ and ‘conversion rates’.
 But every sector, product or service potentially comes with its own jargon, and using it with customers can undermine your sales efforts.